Jesse Johnson (American football)

 Jesse Johnson (born August 23, 1957) is an American former professional football player.
 Johnson played college football at the University of Colorado.
-He was selected by the New York Jets in 1980.
+He was selected 95th overall by the New York Jets in the fourth round of the 1980 NFL Draft.
 He played four seasons for the Jets, splitting his time between cornerback and safety.

 After playing football, Johnson spent nearly 30 years working for Altria.

 As of 2023, he splits his time between Midlothian, Virginia and Naples, Florida.